kmanalo/IntroHPC/_episodes/12-scheduler.md

 Submitted batch job 32962120
 ```

 The number that first appears is your Job ID.
-When the job is completed, you will get two files: an Output and an Error file (even if there is no errors).
-They will be named {JobName}.o{JobID} and {JobName}.e{JobID} respectively.
+When the job is completed, you will get a file that combines both "Output" (stdout) and "Error" (stderr).
+There are options in Slurm to split `stdout` and `stderr` file streams, they will be named {JobName}.o{JobID} and {JobName}.e{JobID} respectively.

 And that's all we need to do to submit a job.
+To check on our job's status, we
-To check on our job's status, we use the command `squeue`.
+use the command `squeue`, and an option to filter out your own user.

 ```
 ~> squeue -u $USER # this usually is set to your username